 Many startups (Ourselves included) misunderstand distribution when starting out, yet it might be the most important aspect of a new company.
 We made the mistake with GoSoapBox of relying on word of mouth and referrals as our main distribution channel, and we’re still trying to truly solve it.
 Though we still receive a steady stream of signups via WOM, it isn’t a sustainable strategy.
 You can’t rely on WOM because it’s not a controllable channel, and your growth is at the mercy of your users.

 True distribution channels guarantee consistent access to potential customers.
-The great thing about Google adwords is that if you can identify a campaign that consistently brings your target customers to your site and converts them at a profitable rate, you now have a controllable channel.
+The great thing about Google adwords is that if you can identify a campaign that consistently brings your target customers to your site and converts them at a profitable rate, after which you can make the scoring and grading.
+You’d then have a controllable channel.
 Pump more money into adwords, get more profit out of it.

 Don’t try to do it all yourself.
 Startups should explore a variety of potential distribution channels — online marketing, direct sales force, distribution partners, 3rd party resellers, etc. — The more channels you have, the higher your revenue and sustainability potential.